RonT23/RTimu_displacement_tracker/README.md

 - Embedded source code – Firmware for data acquisition and processing as provided in this repository.
 - Python scripts – For data visualization and post-processing.

-To install the ESP-IDF software please follow the guide provided by the official webpage :
-Once the ESP-IDF tools are installed successfully, make a new project:
+To install the ESP-IDF software please follow the guide provided by the official [webpage](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html).
+Once the ESP-IDF tools are installed successfully, make a new project by adding this repository.

 ## Programming the Device

-To program the device with the provided source code use the ESP-IDF tools:
+To program the ESP32-C6 device with the provided source code use the ESP-IDF tools:

 ```shell
 cp -r RTimu_displacement_tracker/esp32_rtdt_app ~/esp